BCDevOps/openshift-wiki/docs/AQUA/AQUAServiceDefinition.md

 The Aqua Service is in a period of rapid development.
 Some of our roadmap items include:

-- user access to the UI
+- developer access to the Aqua UI for better UX with accessing scan results
-- user access to the aqua cli
+- developer access to the AQUA CLI to enable CI/CD pipeline integration
 - deploy Aqua in active-active (HA) mode
 - create training materials to be delivered in future OCP 20x workshops

 ## Service Level

 TBD

 ## Security Reviews

-Aqua Service is covered by the existing Openshift PIA and has a STRA complete (contact Nick Corcoran if you need a copy)..
+Aqua Service is covered by the existing Openshift PIA and has a STRA complete (contact Nick Corcoran if you need a copy).